 Figure 3.
-Gallery Games Clues with Corresponding Works of Art who painted it and when."

-Frans Pourbus the Younger, Portrait of Isabella Clara Eugenia, Archduchess of Austria, about 1598-1600; courtesy of the Gardner Museum, Boston.
+Gallery Games Clues with Corresponding Works of ArtFrans Pourbus the Younger, Portrait of Isabella Clara Eugenia, Archduchess of Austria,about 1598-1600; courtesy of the Gardner Museum, Boston.

-3) Live music.
+- 3) Live music.
 Most After Hours events include a performance of jazz or classical music, in addition to music in the courtyard.
 Called After Hours Plus, it extends an earlier experimentation with Friday evening concerts in the early 2000s.
 These performances are also a natural extension of the Gardner experience; the Gardner has the longest-running museum music program in the United States.
-The concerts cost an additional \$11-regular After Hours admission is \$5 for students and \$12 for everyone else-and are held in the Tapestry Room on the second floor of the galleries, a space large enough to hold as many as 250 people.

-4) Group sketching.
-To create another experience combining
+The concerts cost an additional \$11-regular After Hours admission is \$5 for students and \$12 for everyone else-and are held in the Tapestry Room on the second floor of the galleries, a space large enough to hold as many as 250 people. - 4) Group sketching.
+To create another experience combining social interaction and artistic engagement, the staff places chairs in one of the galleries overlooking the courtyard, along with pads of paper and pencils for sketching, as Figure 4 shows.
+One volunteer is stationed there and sketches, inviting visitors to join in.
+Often groups of seven or more participate, turning something that's usually a solitary activity into a group event.